Message From the Board

 Guiding the Bronte BIA’s momentum in the key areas of our strategic plan over the coming year is my priority as chair.
 Membership development and growth, advocacy work on behalf of our members, hosting premier events, hosting our popular monthly networking events and partnering with business and community organizations to provide our members with important services and opportunities are what we do and we are committed to continuing creating more of these activities.

-Thank you for the opportunity and honour of serving as chair of the board.
-I look forward to working with our enthusiastic Board of Directors, and Executive Director, Ann Sargent to achieve these objectives.
+We enjoy working with our enthusiastic Board of Directors, and Executive Director, Ann Sargent to achieve these objectives.

 What is a BIA?